Supreme Court rules school wrong to punish cheerleader for profane Snapchat rant in 8-1 free speech decision

 "It might be tempting to dismiss B. L.’s words as unworthy of the robust First Amendment protections discussed herein," Breyer said.
 "But sometimes it is necessary to protect the superfluous in order to preserve the necessary."

-The justices' opinion was not as sweeping as that of the appeals court below it, which Breyer noted held the school could not dicipline Levy for "engaging in a form of pure speech" because it was off campus.
+The justices' opinion was not as sweeping as that of the appeals court below it, which Breyer noted held the school could not discipline Levy for "engaging in a form of pure speech" because it was off campus.

 "The school’s regulatory interests remain significant in some off-campus circumstances," it continued.
 "These include serious or severe bullying or harassment targeting particular individuals; threats aimed at teachers or other students; the failure to follow rules concerning lessons, the writing of papers, the use of computers, or participation in other online school activities; and breaches of school security devices, including material maintained within school computers."

-But nevertheless, the school could not dicipline Levy, the court said, because her speech in this instance was not disruptive.
+But nevertheless, the school could not discipline Levy, the court said, because her speech in this instance was not disruptive.

+Justice Clarence Thomas issued a dissent arguing that the majority did not look closely enough at the precedents about how schools may punish students for speech that happens outside of school but could affect what happens inside of the schoolhouse gates.

+"A school can regulate speech when it occurs off campus, so long as it has a proximate tendency to harm the school, its faculty or students, or its programs," Thomas wrote.